 Here are free, easy-to-access, SEPA-funded resources that educators can use to engage their students in science.

 Check out this

 graphic novel on bacteria and fungi, two examples of microbes.
 Credit: University of Nebraska, Lincoln.

-University of Nebraska, Lincoln , helps students and the public better understand advances in biomedical research relating to human biology.
+Biology of Human , from the University of Nebraska, Lincoln, helps students and the public better understand advances in biomedical research relating to human biology.
 This program seeks to increase awareness of and interest in new biomedical research developments, and their importance to people's health and communities.
 Resources include

 comic books ,